This dry Gonkura Pachadi can be stored in the refrigerator for a longer time. Having it with rice and gingelly oil is an absolute pleasure.

 I just touched the ceiling and came back to the world, when I saw a bunch of Gonkura in our store.
-I can also forgive my store to have misspelt board as ‘Gangara’.
-This does not bothers my mind because it was busy in arriving at a best solution to utilise it to the core.
+I can also forgive my store to have misspelled board as ‘Gangara’.
+This does not bother my mind because it was busy in arriving at the best solution to utilize it to the core.

-I went with the dry version of this Gonkura Pachadi pachadi, as it can be a great performer with rice, idly, dosai.
-Where I can store it for longer time too in a refrigerator.
+I went with the dry version of this Gonkura Pachadi pachadi, as it can be a great performer with rice, idly, dosa.
+Where I can store it for the longer time too in a refrigerator.
 The thinner version is best to pair up as a side dish for South Indian tiffin items.
 It can be perfect side dish for Idly, Oothappam.

 Gonkura Pachadi Recipe, Dry version

 1 tsp of Cumin seeds